 You can see the lovely fluffy crumb of the cake in the photos…I’m a stickler for that texture in cakes.
 This recipe gives you the light fluffy result of a boxed mix, with the flavor and character that only a homemade cake can give.

-How to bake a fluffy cake every time ~
+how to bake a fluffy blueberry lemon cake every time ~

 - Preheat your oven, this is important!
 The oven has to be at temperature when you slide your cake in or it won’t rise properly.
 I use an inexpensive oven thermometer to double check the temperature.
 Did you know that the majority of ovens do not run true to temperature??
 That can spell disaster for baking.